tonyzorin/youtrack-mcp/README.md

 - `1.1.2_wip` - Work-in-progress builds from main branch
 - `pr-<number>` - Pull request builds for testing

+*Note: Images are now published to both Docker Hub and GitHub Container Registry simultaneously.*

 ### Using npm Package

 Choose from multiple registries: